VernierST/GoIO_SDK/readme.txt

 The heart of the SDK is the GoIO_DLL library.
 The API to this library is documented in \GoIO_SDK\redist\include\GoIO_DLL_interface.h.
 The sequence of function calls into the library is best illustrated by the GoIO_DeviceCheck sample code.

 The Windows version of this library is GoIO_DLL.dll.
 Since GoIO_DLL.dll is a standard Microsoft Windows DLL, you can access the library from a variety of languages including C, C++, Basic, LabView, and Java.
+This code compiles in Visual Studio 2005.

 The Apple version of the GoIO_DLL library comes in two different flavors: libGoIO_DLL.dylib and libGoIO_DLL.framework.
 Both flavors of the library implement exactly the same API.
 They are just packaged differently as a convenience to users.
 These libraries can also be accessed from a variety of languages.
 GoIO_DLL requires Mac OS 10.3.9 or later.
 Note that libGoIO_DLL.framework is stored in \GoIO_SDK\redist\GoIO_DLL\MacOSX\libGoIO_DLL.framework.zip .
 You will have to unzip it before you can use it.